danvk/effective-typescript/README.md

 - [O'Reilly][o]
 - [DRM-Free eBook][ebook]

 and others.
+You can get the latest updates on the book at [effectivetypescript.com](https://effectivetypescript.com).

-You can get the latest updates on the book at <https://effectivetypescript.com>.
+Still on the first edition?
+Check out the [`1st-edition` branch][1e].

 ## Code Samples